Learn More about Export Compliance

 An international shipping export review is required when the shipment is bound for an international destination and one of the following is true:

-- The shipment is going to Iran, Syria, Cuba, or North Korea (comprehensively sanctioned countries) or an entity with citizenship in one of those countries
+- The shipment is going to Iran, Syria, Cuba, or North Korea (comprehensively sanctioned countries)

 - The shipment is going to China, Russia, or Venezuela (i.e. high-risk countries)